dmagliola/happy_queues/README.md

 setting, you **can** have priorities, as long as you set you servers up correctly:
 - For each priority level you want in your system, you need a separate set of servers that'll pick up jobs **up to that priority** but nothing lower.
-- That way, a "high priority" server will only pick up high priority jobs.
+- That way, you will have a "high priority" server that will **only** pick up high priority jobs.
 Its threads will run idle frequently, even if you have lower priority jobs waiting to get picked up, but you must let them be idle.
 - A "lower priority" server can, however, pick up higher priority jobs, since those will finish